caroldinh/caroldinh.github.io/about.md

 # ABOUT ✦

-Hey there!
-I am a zinester and creative coder studying immersive media and digital storytelling.
-I reside in Piscataway and Nacotchtank land.
+Carol Dinh is a writer and new media artist based in the D.C. metropolitan area.

 Email: cdinhart [at] gmail [dot] com